netDinger/GqlGen/README.md

 include:
   - lib/graphql/**/*.graphql
 exclude: []
+# When non-empty, disables per-file outputs and generates only the aggregate file.
+# Note: Due to build_runner constraints the aggregate output path is fixed to
+# lib/graphql/generatedOutputs/Queries.dart.
+To change it, edit build.yaml.
+output_subdir: ""
 ```

 Notes:

+- Output behavior:
+  - When `output_subdir` is empty (default): only per-file outputs are generated next to each `.graphql` file.
+  - When `output_subdir` is non-empty: per-file outputs are disabled and only the aggregate file is generated.
-- Output folder for the aggregate file is fixed to `lib/graphql/generatedOutputs/Queries.dart` (to satisfy build_runner's output mapping).
-If you need a different path, override the builder mapping in your own build.yaml.
+  - Aggregate output path is fixed to `lib/graphql/generatedOutputs/Queries.dart` by `build.yaml`.
+    If you need a different path, change the mapping in `build.yaml`.

 ### Run